stakeout55/presigned_VoltageShift_Kext_DellXPS7590/README.md

 # Presigned VoltageShift.Kext for DellXPS7590
 This is a pre-signed version of the UnderVolt.kext to under volt your machine.
 Only tested on my XPS 7590.
+See [latest releases](https://github.com/stakeout55/presigned_VoltageShift_Kext_DellXPS7590/releases/latest)

-## USE AT OWN RISK - THIS CAN PERMENANTLY DAMAGE YOUR COMPUTER
+`## USE AT OWN RISK - THIS CAN PERMENANTLY DAMAGE YOUR COMPUTER`

 I wasn't ever able to get the original Voltage Shift to work [Here](https://github.com/sicreative/VoltageShift) so I did some work and came up with a modified / pre-signed version.
 I take no credit for invention/creation of this kext!!!!